Comfort Lodge: Description

 Comfort Lodge is a two-storey Victorian Italianate villa of stuccoed brickwork with gabled corrugated iron roof.
-Three sided bay front on gabled wing with stucco string courses and label moulds and elaborately fretted bargeboards.
-Two storey verandah to north and east sides has bullnose corrugated iron roof, timber floors and cast iron posts, balustrading and valence.
-Set well back from the road.
+It has a three-sided bay front on gabled wing with stucco string courses and label moulds and elaborately fretted bargeboards.
+It also has a two-storey verandah to the north and east sides and has a bullnose corrugated iron roof, timber floors and cast iron posts, balustrading and valence.
+It is set well back from the road.

 Heritage listing

 Comfort Lodge is a very good example of a mid-Victorian house in the Parramatta district.
 It is complemented and enhanced by the adjoining Victorian residence "Camden" which is identical in design.
 Only six other buildings of similar period and architectural style exist in the Parramatta region.

 Comfort Lodge was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.